 What an energy audit would discover by measuring the room pressures is that the airflow in the room needs a place to escape first, and that just like blowing air into a bottle you can’t blow any more air in the bottle unless you let some out.
 The room is getting hot because the cool air can’t get in until more is able to escape and circulate back to the return.
 Following the air conditioning contractor’s advice, adding another supply register will only worsen the problem.
 Following the insulation contractors advice additional insulation won’t have a big impact if you have more than R26 existing but they won’t tell you that.
 Nor will the window rep mention that your window is not the major cause of your room getting hotter than others… say it together, “it takes a whole home approach.”

-That said here are the top 5 causes an energy auditor might have to cause your one room getting hotter than others in the summer in wood frame and stucco homes.
+That said here are the top 5 causes an energy auditor might recognize that would cause your one room to be getting hotter than others in the summer.
+See what we can do for you with our $49 energy audit special by calling our office today at (602) 926-1650.

 Bad Duct Design and Installation